monbird/tic_tac_toe_game/README.md

 # Tic Tac Toe

-This project is a computer implementation of an old pen and paper Tic Tac Toe game written in Python 3.
+This project is a computer implementation of a popular pen & paper 2-player Tic Tac Toe game along with its documentation.

-To view project's documentation click [here](http://monbird.com/tic-tac-toe).
+To view completed project click [here](http://monbird.com/tic-tac-toe).